 - 7.1 Figure 7.1 shows the location of various government, institution and community (GIC) facilities and public open spaces within the 500m radius area of the Project Area.
 There are a number of public open spaces near the Project Area (namely the Ko Shan Road Park, Hoi Sham Park, Fat Kwong Street Garden and Ho Man Tin East Service Reservoir Playground). - 7.2 The major GIC facilities within 500m radius of the Project are the To Kwa Wan Market and Government Offices and Kowloon City Government Office.
-There are also many educational facilities, including primary schools and secondary schools in the proximity of the Project. - 7.3 A wide range of existing social welfare facilities and services (refer to Table 7.1) are found in proximity to the Project including family and child welfare services, social security services, services for the elderly, rehabilitation and medical social services.
-In future, subject to funding arrangement and support from Government Departments, there will also be a Neighbourhood Elderly Centre with URA's Kai Ming Street Demand-led Redevelopment Project (DL-8:KC), and about 1,000m2 community facility space for as yet undecided uses within the URA's Ma Tau Wai Road / Chun Tin Street Development Project (TKW/1/002). - 7.4 Given the large variety of social services, educational, recreational and amenity facilities are provided in the To Kwa Wan area as well as the provision of extra open spaces and GIC facilities in nearby URA projects, it is envisaged that the existing open space and GIC facilities and services can absorb the demand generated from the future residents of the Project.
-Opportunities for podium greening / landscaping within the Project will be explored.
+There are also many educational facilities, including primary schools and secondary schools in the proximity of the Project. - 7.3 A wide range of existing social welfare facilities and services (refer to Table 7.1) are found in close proximity to the Project including family and child welfare services, social security services, services for the elderly, rehabilitation and medical social services.
+In future, subject to funding arrangement and support from Government Departments, there will also be a Neighbourhood Elderly Centre with URA's Kai Ming Street Demand-led Redevelopment Project (DL-8:KC), and about 1,000m2 community facility space for as yet undecided uses within the URA's Ma Tau Wai Road / Chun Tin Street Development Project (TKW/1/002).
+Upon redevelopment, about 300sq.m at-grade open space will be provided within the combined KC-012 and KC-013 redevelopment site. - 7.4 Given the large variety of social services, educational, recreational and amenity facilities are provided in the To Kwa Wan area as well as the provision of extra open spaces and GIC facilities in this Project and nearby URA projects, it is envisaged that the existing open space and GIC facilities and services can absorb the demand generated from the future residents of the Project.
+Opportunities for podium greening / landscaping and open space within the Project will also be explored.
 As far as the existing residents within the Project are concerned, some of them may need to look for their required GIC facilities in other location(s)/district(s) after their relocation.
 The Stage 2 SIA will look at this issue in detail.